leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ```lean
 #check fun (α β γ : Type) (g : β → γ) (f : α → β) (x : α) => g (f x)
 ```
-The last expression, for example, denotes the function that takes three types, ``α``, ``β``, and ``γ``, and two functions, ``g : β → γ`` and ``f : α → β``, and returns the composition of ``g`` and ``f``.
+This last expression, for example, denotes the function that takes three types, ``α``, ``β``, and ``γ``, and two functions, ``g : β → γ`` and ``f : α → β``, and returns the composition of ``g`` and ``f``.
-(Making sense of the type of this function requires an understanding of dependent products, which will be explained below.)
+(Making sense of the type of this function requires an understanding of *dependent products*, which will be explained below.)

 The general form of a lambda expression is ``fun x : α => t``, where the variable ``x`` is a "bound variable": it is really a placeholder,